Jumia Technologies AG (JMIA)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Jumia Technologies AG (JMIA)

-The latest stats from [Jumia Technologies AG, JMIA] show that its last 5-days average volume of 2.93 million was superior to 2.41 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 68.11%.
+The latest stats from [Jumia Technologies AG, JMIA] show that its last 5-days average volume of 2.33 million was inferior to 2.4 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 5.06%.
 Additionally, its Average True Range was 0.32.

-During the past 100 days, Jumia Technologies AG’s (JMIA) raw stochastic average was set at 30.18%, which indicates a significant decrease from 51.80% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 96.85% in the past 14 days, which was higher than the 88.88% volatility it showed in the past 100 days.
+During the past 100 days, Jumia Technologies AG’s (JMIA) raw stochastic average was set at 20.12%, which indicates a significant increase from 7.69% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 83.47% in the past 14 days, which was lower than the 87.76% volatility it showed in the past 100 days.

 Jumia Technologies AG (NYSE: JMIA) Key Stats